AriFordsham/GHCWiki/type-functions.md

 - Instances of indexed data types/newtypes and equations of type functions have the keyword `instance` after the first keyword.
 They otherwise have the same form as ordinary data types/newtypes and type synonyms, respectively, but can have non-variable type indexes in index positions.
 Type indexes can include applications of indexed data types and newtypes, but no type functions.
 - Instances of indexed types are only valid if a kind signature for the type constructor is in scope.
 The kind of an indexed type is solely determined from the kind signature.
 Instances must conform to this kind; in particular, they must have the same number of type indexes.
 - All type indexes of an associated indexed type or type function need to be class parameters.
-- Instances of indexed types may not overlap.
-Instances of type equations may only overlap if the equations coincide at critical pairs.
+- Instances of indexed data and new types may not overlap (as such instances correspond to indeterminate type functions).
+Type equations may only overlap if the equations coincide at critical pairs.
 (Rational: We cannot be more lazy about checking overlap, as we otherwise cannot guarantee that we generate an F<sub>C</sub> program that fulfils the formal consistency criterion.)

 Restrictions: